SMART Permission Tickets

 Per-Profile Constraints

-The table below summarizes required and optional fields for each use case profile:
+The table below summarizes required and optional fields for each ticket type:

 Use Case cnf Subject Mode Requester Details Access Dimensions